ghostwriternr/minimal-mistakes/_posts/2014-12-31-infinite-stars.markdown

 of acquaintances and inquietudes.

 They get deeper and profound,

-every dayspring an ache.
+every day spring an ache.

 But the artistry in front being such a delight,